 Interim Director: Marjorie Lamp Mead ’74, executive editor of SEVEN: An Anglo-American Literary Review

 The Marion E. Wade Center, celebrating its 50th anniversary in 2015, gathers and publicizes the works of seven influential British authors.
 Throughout this year, the Wade Center released The Pilgrim’s Regress: Wade Annotated edition by C.S.
 Lewis (Eerdmans, October 2014), hosted a reading group on The Hobbit, provided Advent reflections based on Dorothy Sayers’ work, hosted its first Fulbright scholar, Dr. Olga Lukmanova, helped Wheaton’s Tolkien Society put on a children’s drama of The Lion, the Witch and the Wardrobe, and launched a blog.

 The Wade Center’s new Bakke Auditorium will be dedicated on October 29, where Dr. Lyle Dorsett HON, former Wade Center director, and Dr. Leland Ryken HON, professor of English emeritus who is writing a history of the Wade Center, will speak.
 The Bakke Auditorium’s Hansen Lectureship will begin November 12 with an inaugural lecture by President Philip G. Ryken ’88 on J.R.R.
 Tolkien and the concept of kingship.

 Learn more on the Wade Center's website.

-Director: Dr. Noah Toly ’99, M.A. ’12, professor of urban studies and politics & international relations; director of Urban Studies program
+Director: Dr. Noah Toly ’99, M.A. ’12, associate professor of urban studies and politics and international relations; director of urban studies program

 Learn more on CUE's website.